 - TEAM WORKING AND LEADERSHIP

-After you submit your online application, you have two tests to complete before the deadline, and you have to get through each of these for your application to get considered.
+After you submit your online application, you have two tests to complete before the deadline, and you have to get through each of these for your application to be considered.

-You’ll be able to do the STP tests at any time until the closing date but don’t leave it until the last minute: what would you do if you suddenly lost your internet connection or the site crashed with the weight of all the last minute tests being taken?
+You’ll be able to do the STP tests at any time until the closing date but don’t leave it until the last minute: what if your Wifi fails or the site crashes with the traffic of all the last minute tests being taken?

 If you have a disability or a condition like dyslexia, you can request extra time to complete these tests.
-You’ll need to send evidence to support your request at least 3 working days before the aptitude tests deadline date i.e. Friday 9th February!
+You’ll need to send evidence to support your request at least 3 working days before the aptitude tests deadline date i.e. before Wednesday 6th February!
 If you fail to notify the team before the deadline date, you may not be granted the extra time you need.

 - See Step 5 on the NSHCS “Applying to the progamme” page